 I invited two dynamic young jazz pianists to participate with their ensembles: George Burton – to represent the jazz piano of Don Kirkpatrick, who was Chick Webb’s pianist and arranger during Mario’s tenure, and the divine Fletcher Henderson, with whom Mario also worked – and David Virelles, from Santiago de Cuba, to represent the great René Hernandez, from the Afro-Cubans.

-Mario Rivera loved Brazilian music – he listened to something from Brazil almost every day – so it must have been his spirit that inspired Ulisses Rocha, one of the best jazz guitarists of Brazil – to contact me to let me know that on his trip from Sao Paolo to Paris he could make a stopover in New York and come perform in the festival in August.
+Mario Rivera loved Brazilian music – he listened to something from Brazil almost every day – so it must have been his spirit that inspired Ulisses Rocha, one of the best jazz guitarists of Brazil – to contact me to let me know that on his trip from Sao Paolo to Paris he could make a stopover in New York and perform in the festival in August.

-What I’ve been doing with New Dimensions in Latin Jazz is opening the door onto a renaissance of jazz that’s being created by musician-composers from Latin America; a movement in the city consistently ignored, to the point of suppression.
-What happens with the Latin American artists is that they are marginalized by the jazz establishment and treated like stepchildren, allowed into the jazz venues sporadically, like it’s a huge favor, but not acknowledged as the movement they are.
-Then they are colonized/hijacked by American jazz musicians to provide background and credibility for so-called “Latin projects,” but ultimately that blocks them from doing their own work.
-I keep saying: “It must be a great thing to be Cuban because so many people have an ‘AfroCuban project’ – but we hardly ever get to see the actual Cubans doing their own music.”
+What I’ve been doing with New Dimensions in Latin Jazz is opening the door onto a renaissance of jazz that’s being created by musicians and composers from Latin America; a movement in the city consistently ignored, to the point of suppression.
+What happens with the Latin American artists is they are marginalized by the jazz establishment and treated like stepchildren, allowed into the jazz venues sporadically, like it’s a huge favor, but not acknowledged as the movement they are.
+Then they are colonized/hijacked by American jazz musicians to provide background and credibility for so-called “Latin projects.”
+Still, ultimately, it blocks them from doing their work.
+I always say, “It must be a great thing to be Cuban because so many people have an ‘Afro-Cuban project,’ but we hardly see Cubans making their music.”
 It’s ironic, no?
-Actually, it’s a tragedy, for the artists, and for the audience – who, oddly, is much hipper than the people running the jazz festivals and most clubs.
-After the set of El Gallo Mistico, I passed by a table of five or six people – regular Americans you might see at an upscale jazz venue – and they were talking about how fascinating it was to see something so different and original.
+It’s a tragedy, for the artists, and for the audience who, oddly, is much hipper than the people running the jazz festivals and most clubs.
+After the set, I passed by a table of five or six people you might see at an upscale jazz venue.
+They were talking about how fascinating it was to see something so different and original.
 They got it.
 And Minton’s gets it – that’s why I believe that it will become the starship for the next era of jazz.